Spyker Cars: Early years

 In September 2006, Spyker acquired the Midland F1 team, which subsequently competed in the final three races of the 2006 season as Spyker MF1.
-In the 2007, the team competed as Spyker F1 using engines supplied by Ferrari.
+During the 2007 Formula One season, the team competed as Spyker F1 using engines supplied by Ferrari.
 Driver Adrian Sutil was paired with Christijan Albers until the European Grand Prix, after which the latter was replaced by reserve driver Markus Winkelhock; the team then signed Sakon Yamamoto to fill in the slot for the rest of the year.
-The team itself had minimal success, suffering from multiple retirements (including double retirements in Malaysia, Canada and Brazil) before Sutil scored the team's first and only point in Japan.
-At the end of the season, the team was sold to a consortium named "Orange India" led by Vijay Mallya and was subsequently renamed as Force India.
+The team itself had minimal success, suffering from multiple retirements (including double retirements in Malaysia, Canada, and Brazil) before Sutil scored the team's first and only point in Japan.
+At the end of the season, the team was sold to a consortium named "Orange India" led by Vijay Mallya, and was subsequently renamed Force India.

-On May 27, 2004, Spyker Cars listed on the Euronext Amsterdam Stock Exchange at €15.50, falling to a low of €8.28 in April 2005.
+On 27 May 2004, Spyker Cars listed on the Euronext Amsterdam Stock Exchange at €15.50, falling to a low of €8.28 in April 2005.
 The stock rebounded sharply in early 2006 to over €22 per share.
 Early in 2007 the stock showed a sharp decline to levels beneath €13 because of financing issues.
 As a result, several stock issues were announced to big investors.
 Notably, all shares have been sold at higher prices than the market price at the moment of announcement.
-On November 13, 2005, Spyker Cars and Mubadala Development Company, a principal investment company wholly owned by the government of the United Arab Emirates, announced their strategic alliance, with Mubadala acquiring 17% of Spyker.
+On 13 November 2005, Spyker Cars and Mubadala Development Company, a principal investment company wholly owned by the government of the United Arab Emirates, announced their strategic alliance, with Mubadala acquiring 17% of Spyker.
 Mubadala has a strong relationship with sports cars, also controlling 5% of Ferrari.

 In 2007, Spyker, in collaboration with the Italian car-design firm Zagato, produced the C12 Zagato, based on the C12 La Turbie, but with a restyled body, increased performance, and the Zagato trademark double bubble roof.
 This is perhaps the most exclusive Spyker car to date.